ZhiGroup/pytorch_ehr/README.md

 **Data Description**
-Cerner, with 15815 unique medical codes.
+* Cerner, with 15815 unique medical codes.
 Full cohort with >1,000,000 records
 format: pickled multil-level lists.
 From most outmost to gradually inside:  Outmost level: 2nd level:  3rd level: 4th level:  5th level code types & what they stand for: ? some visuals of the what the data looks like: my print out tables) in the format of xx xx and xx
 format:
-code types & what they stand for: some visuals of the what the data looks like:
+code types & what they stand for: some visuals of the what the data looks like

 **Paper Reference**
 * The [paper]() upon which this repo was built. (include paper link)